mverboom/build/README.md

-# build
+# Build

-A simple shellscript to assist in automating building new software releases and converting them into basic packages.
+A quick and dirty shellscript to assist in automating building new software releases and converting them into basic packages.

 The script is mainly aimed at Debian systems, but enough infrastructure is in place to add different packaging options.